Avoid These Top 10 Facebook Messenger Bot Mistakes

 Use broadcasts to let customers know about important business news you think they will find interesting.
 Offer them content such as a blog that will draw them back to your website, or ask them if they want to be aware of future product launches and information.

 With broadcasts, it’s important not to bombard people with information but to engage them in a conversation.
 Try asking questions to see if they are interested and wish to continue.
 You should also offer multiple opportunities to end the conversation if they aren’t interested.

 5. Include Augmented Reality

 Facebook Messenger bots are a friendly and accessible time-saver for customers.
 And for businesses, they’re a cost-efficient way to scale customer support and marketing automation.
-Messaging platforms have exceeded social networks in popularity and engagement, so chatbot developers and marketers need to learn how to be successful in these environments.
+Messaging platforms have exceeded social networks in popularity and engagement, so chatbot developers and marketers need to learn to succeed in these environments.
 While avoiding common mistakes won’t automatically make your bot successful, you’ll be much better off by heeding the tips above.
 Need more of a helping hand?
-Try BotUp today.
+Try BotUp by 500apps today.
 It has all the features you need to craft the perfect conversational chatbots to level up customer support and improve user experience.
 You can start your free trial here.